nvpro-samples/vk_timeline_semaphore/README.md

 ## Acknowledgement

-Thank you to Christoph Kubisch for spotting the missing memory barrier, Neil Bickford for edits and review.
+Thank you to Christoph Kubisch for spotting the missing memory barrier, and Nia Bickford for edits and review.

 ## License